smg-automotive/api-client-pkg/README.md

 ### Parameters

 If your request URL contains parameters, you can use curly brackets and the ApiClient replaces it with the passed data.
+This is aligned with the OpenAPI specification used by Swagger hence you can easily search for occurrences.

 ````javascript
 // fetch is called with baseUrl/dealers/123/listings/456